-Paducah Slip & Fall Accidents
+Paducah Slip and Fall Lawyer

 Kentucky law states that businesses and property owners have a duty to keep their premises free from hazards, including those that may cause a person to slip and fall.

 If you have been injured because of an unsafe property condition, our attorneys at Bryant Law Center P.S.C. may be able to help you recover compensation for your injury.

 Our premises liability lawyers in Paducah can investigate to determine whether you have a case and fight on your behalf, while you recover from your injuries without stress.

 If you have been injured in a slip and fall accident in the Paducah area, contact us for a free, no-obligation case evaluation today to learn what legal options you have available.

 Your time window to file is limited.
 Kentucky statute of limitation laws for a slip and fall lawsuit must be filed within one year of the date of the accident.
 Don’t wait, get in touch with us today.